 Without awesome headlines - you have no traffic.
 And without traffic - you have no business.

-So let's take the time to write better blog post titles.
+So let's take the time to write better headlines and blog post titles.
 Here are 15 tips to write the perfect headline for your next blog post.

 While your headline is the first thing a user sees, it should be the last thing you write.